 A student who stops attending a class without giving official withdrawal notice to the Registrar’s Office will remain registered and receive an "F" in that course at the end of the semester.

-2. Any full time student wishing to withdraw a course that leaves them completing below full time hours must be cleared by the Registrar prior to withdrawal.
-Students completing below fulltime hours may have their financial aid reduced.
+2. Any full-time student wishing to withdraw a course that leaves them completing less than full-time hours must be cleared by the Registrar prior to withdrawal.
+Students completing below full-time hours may have their financial aid reduced.

 3. Students may not drop a class off after the Drop/Add period for their program; they can only withdraw from the class.
 The class and hours remains on their schedule as part of their original registered hours for billing and financial aid.